namratha997/ETL-Pipeline-with-Apache-Airflow-and-Amazon-S3/README.md

    - sudo pip install s3fs
    - sudo pip install pyarrow
    - sudo pip install requests
-   - sudo pip install boto
+   - sudo pip install boto3
 4. Once this is installed, check if the airflow has been installed right.
 Use command airflow to check this.
 Run "airflow standalone" running this command will give the initial credentials.
 Copy and paste the credentials to use it later.
 5. In the active running instance, go to security and access the security group.
 Edit the inbound rules and create a new role.
 Set it to "all traffic", "anywhere IPv4".
 7. Run the airflow server and scheduler using- airflow scheduler & airflow webserver --port 8080 & [port 8080 is what I'm using]